goradd/goradd/doc/overview.md

-GoRADD is a monolithic web development framework designed to quickly get you from idea to working web application, and then to let you change the application over time with as little pain as possible.
+GoRADD is a monolithic web development framework designed to quickly get you from idea to working web application, and then to let you change the application over time with as little rewrite as possible.

+Instead of having to build separate server and client applications, and having to stitch together a bunch of different technologies just to get something running, GoRADD lets you start with your data model, gets you a working app quickly, and then build from there.
+As you learn more about your app, your audience, and your requirements, you can build and branch out to include them as your needs grow.
+You grow in incremental steps, and GoRADD helps you on the way.

+GoRADD is great for beginners and experienced developers alike.

 This guide will walk you through the steps of building and maintaining your application.

+## Install

+If you have not yet installed your application, see the [Quickstart] document.

 ## Database Configuration

-The main thing to configure is your database.
-Edit the goradd-project/config/db.go file and enter your database credentials.
+Start your application by modeling your data in a SQL database like MySQL.
+SQL databases are great for modeling relationships, they are easy to restructure, and they have some built-in integrity checks.
+When your application grows to the point of needing the kind of benefits that NoSQL databases provide, and your data model is more firmly established, you can transition to using a NoSQL database.

+To start, create a SQL database and then edit the goradd-project/config/db.go file and enter the database credentials that will allow the application to access the database.

 See the article [Structuring the Database](#) for details, but the basic idea is to create tables with foreign keys that link to other tables.
 These form relationships that will be reflected by the code generated object-relational model (ORM) data access code, and the generated forms.
 The ORM is go code that lets you query the database, update and delete records in a way that is independent of the underlying database.
 If you are using a SQL database, you likely will not need to write any SQL code to interact with the